January 31 – February 2, 2015 North American blizzard: Midwest

 The majority of impacts were felt in the Midwest, especially in and around the areas around Chicago.
 On February 1, a blizzard warning was issued for the region.
 Several school closings were announced across most of the Midwest due to predicted snowfall accumulations of more than a foot.
 Chicago received up to 19.3 in, making it the fifth heaviest snowstorm to strike the city on record.
 Detroit received 16.7 in, which made this the third heaviest snowstorm in the city.

 The same day, Springfield Governor Rauner activated the State Incident Response Center.
 The Illinois Department of Transportation announced that they would have approximately 1,700 snow trucks ready to plow snowfall on roadways and 3,700 employees on standby for help.
+Many deaths occurred.

+Northeast

+The Northeastern United States experienced the storm on February 2.
+In New York City, the 7 train was completely shut down for hours due to ice on the train near Queensboro Plaza.
+In addition, Interstate 95 was shut down near the intersection with Interstate 287.
+Two fatalities occurred due to the storm in New York, due to the crash which resulted in the highway closure.
+Another fatality occurred in Massachusetts.
+The heavy snow resulted in the New England Patriots delaying their Super Bowl XLIX victory parade by a day.